toothmonsterr/Small-Crimes-Collective/System/Downtime/Crafting.md

 Some classes are able to **transmute** materials and equipment in order to change their effect, element, or quality.

 The rules for transmutation are as follows:
-* Material tags can be exchanged
+* Material tags can be exchanged within their specified category.
+The exception is Rarity tags-- these can be downgraded to lower tiers, but cannot be upgraded to higher tiers.
+* Material tags cannot be added to an object that lacks them.
+Likewise, Materials with a